 Amazon Web Services (AWS)

-Amazon Web Services dominates the entire cloud services market with 34% of the market share.
+Amazon Web Services dominates the cloud services market with 31% of the market share.
 It provides over 200 services for a variety of purposes, primarily Amazon Elastic Compute Cloud (EC2) for computing, Amazon Relational Database Service (RDS) for databases, and Amazon Simple Storage Service (S3) for cloud storage.

-Even though AWS is primarily a public cloud, it also supports usage on-premises, at the edge, in a private cloud, in a hybrid cloud, and in a multi-cloud environment.
+Even though AWS is primarily a public cloud, it also supports usage on-premises, at the edge, or in private, hybrid, and multi-cloud environments.

 Microsoft Azure